alexle/alexle.github.com/posts/run-summary-and-analysis-2012.markdown

 <a href="/static/miles-ran-each-month.png"><img src="/static/miles-ran-each-month.png" width="600px" class="center" /></a>

 The majority of my runs were done in the Fall, with Sep, Oct, and Nov combining for a whopping 73.81 miles (59% of the year's runs)!
-It was definitely my favorite season to run due to the energizing 40-65 degree weather, brisk air, and crunching sound of leaves beneath my feet.
+It was definitely my favorite season to run due to the energzigin 40-65 degree weather and fresh, brisk air.

 On the other hand, the other 9 months added up to only 51.69 miles (41% of the year's runs).
 Winter runs were brutal for me; they always felt "un-optimal".
 Heavy layers of clothes, icy air blasting through my lungs, uncomfortable freezing of all my extremities.
 Going for a run was hard enough.
 The extra challenges of Winter made it much harder.